Helio-Health-Group/helio-flyway/README.md

 `gradlew -Pflyway.user=postgres -Pflyway.url=jdbc:postgresql://<url>/<database> -Pflyway.password=<password> flywayMigrate`

 # Part 1 Challenge Tasks:
-1. Pick 2 files from the src/main/resources/files directory (other than Acronyms) that have some similar properties (e.g. drug name, state, etc.)
+1. Pick 2 files from the src/main/resources/files directory that have some similar properties (e.g. drug name, state, etc.)
 2. Create 2 Tables for both files and add the table creations to the migrations steps.
-Consider your table design please.
+   - Consider your table design and think about the types.
 3. Load the data into their respective tables
     - Data can either be loaded via migration script, or some call/function via Flyway (language choice does not matter here as long as it runs within this project via `flywayMigrate`)